Smyly stars as Cubs beat Reds in 2nd 'Field of Dreams' game - WHIZ News

 “What they’ve done here is incredible. … I think every baseball player should experience this,” Reds third baseman Kyle Farmer said.

-Backed by Chicago’s three-run first, Smyly (5-6) earned his second straight win.
-The veteran left-hander allowed four hits and walked two.
+Backed by Chicago’s three-run first, Smyly improved to 3-1 with a 2.49 ERA in his last four starts.
+The left-hander allowed four hits and walked two while celebrating the fifth birthday for his daughter, Parker.

 Rowan Wick worked the ninth for his seventh save.